bengfarrell/rgf-blog/content/blog/2024-07-07-very-dark-red.md

 ---

 *Obligatory disclaimer:* This wine was provided to me as a free sample for review on this blog.

-It’s designed to be a high alcohol (15%), high sugar wine with soft tannins, rich flavors, and a deep, dark color.
+The Very Dark Red Wine is designed to be a high alcohol (15%), high sugar wine with soft tannins, rich flavors, and a deep, dark color.
 In other words, the [Very Dark Red Wine](https://verydarkredwines.com/products/vdr-red-blend) is meant to be appealing to the average consumer on the grocery store shelf.

 ![very dark red wine](http://s3.amazonaws.com/thegourmez-wpmedia/2024/07/very-dark-red.jpg)